-- 1. When a new piece of merchandise arrives, compare the purchase invoice to the merchandise to make certain you received the correct item.
+- 1 When a new piece of merchandise arrives, compare the purchase invoice to the merchandise to make certain you received the correct item.

-- 2. Assign a unique inventory number or number/letter combination, based on your inventory identification system and record the inventory number in the perpetual inventory system, along with the following:
+- 2 Assign a unique inventory number or number/letter combination, based on your inventory identification system and record the inventory number in the perpetual inventory system, along with the following:

-- a.
-A description of the item
+- Description of the item

-- b.
-The date the item was received
+- Date the item was received

-- c.
-Your cost for the item
+- Your cost for the item

-- d.
-The manufacturer's name
+- Manufacturer's name

-- e.
-The quantity or weight
+- Quantity or weight

-- 3. Record the inventory number on the purchase invoice that you received with the merchandise and file the purchase invoice.
+- 3 Record the inventory number on the purchase invoice you received with the merchandise and file the purchase invoice.

-- 4. Record the inventory number on the sales tag for the item.
+- 4 Record the inventory number on the sales tag for the item.
 Information on the sales tag will help track merchandise to the purchase invoice and perpetual inventory.
-In addition to the inventory number, you may want to include the following information on the sales tag:
+In addition to the inventory number, you may want to include the following information on the sales tag (see example below):

-- a.
-Unique inventory number
+- Unique inventory number

-- b.
-Cost code for items
+- Cost code for items

-- c.
-Category code
+- Category code

-- d.
-Retail price
+- Retail price

-- e.
-Carat weight, color, clarity of stones
+- Carat weight, color, clarity of stones

-- f.
-Supplier code - 5.
+- Supplier code

 When an item of jewelry is sold, record the inventory number, date of sale, customer's name and address, and selling price on the sales receipt.
-(See sample on the next page.)
+(See sample at right.)
 It also may be helpful to record a brief description of the item on the sales receipt.
 Instead of writing the information on the sales receipt, some jewelers attach the sales tag to the receipt.